nesi/nesi.rdc.capi.workload/README.md

 ## Using Cluster autoscaler

 If the variable `cluster_max_worker_count` is greater then `cluster_worker_count` then Cluster Autoscaler will be deployed inside the workload cluster.
+This will not scale the GPU nodes if they are enabled at this stage.

 ## Using nodes with GPU access